Opinionz/OpinionzAlertView/README.md

 ## License

-OpinionzRate is available under the MIT license.
+OpinionzAlertView is available under the MIT license.
 See the LICENSE file for more info.